Wiiseguy/node-nde/README.md

 Credits
 -------

-This library's code was mostly ported from [neuralys/nde](https://github.com/neuralys/nde).
+This library's code was mostly ported and simplified from [neuralys/nde](https://github.com/neuralys/nde) (PHP).